The Garmin Vivofit Fitness Band is a fitness tracker that will enable you to monitor your physical activity, as well as your sleep quality.

 - Water-resistant

-Water-resistant to a depth of 164 feet, the Garmin Vivofit Fitness Band can be safely worn in the rain, while taking a shower, a dip in the pool, or even swimming.
+The Garmin Vivofit Fitness Band is water-resistant to a depth of 164 feet, and it can safely be worn in the rain or while taking a shower, a dip in the pool, or even swimming.

 - Bluetooth